dhawal-rathore/store-management-system/README.md

 # store-management-system

-Store Management System in Python with secuirty system, data persistence and seamlessly updates item quantity when purchased by customer.
+Store Management System in Python with security system, data persistence and seamlessly updates item quantity when purchased by customer.

 ## Dependencies